 Load the model from a file or bytearray.
 Path to file can be local or as an URI.

 The model is loaded from an XGBoost format which is universal among the various XGBoost interfaces.
 Auxiliary attributes of the Python Booster object (such as feature_names) will not be loaded.
-To preserve all attributes, pickle the Booster object.
+See: